 Area #1: The MFP Project will establish practices and policies to screen, identify, & assess persons who are candidates for transitioning into the community through the MFP Project.

-Outcome Data Elements for Information / Data Entity / Agency Frequency of Measure Source(s) providing data Data Collection a.
+Outcome Data Elements for Measure Information / Data Source(s) Entity / Agency providing data Frequency of Data Collection a.
 Changes in policies & procedures relevant to persons in each target group Related policies and procedures Interviews and Dept. Policy Reports Dept. of Mental Health & CPS Dept. of Health and Senior Services Semi-Annual b.
-Number in each target group who choose to participate and those who actually transition Numbers identified Numbers who transition Reason for non- transition Annual reviews, referrals, and interviews Dept. of Mental Health & CPS Dept. of Health and Senior Services Semi-Annual
+Number in each target group who choose to participate and those who actually transition Numbers identified Numbers who transition Reason for non-transition Annual reviews, referrals, and interviews Dept. of Mental Health & CPS Dept. of Health and Senior Services Semi-Annual